“One hour of reflection competes with 60 years of worship.” —The Prophet of God,1 peace and blessings upon him

 “The true alchemists do not change lead into gold; they change the world into words.” —William H. Gass

 The gold standard for any writing: to capture reality with the mind and express it as language.
 Doing this is more magical than turning lead into gold—but thankfully it’s a bit more common!

 “Some rhetoric is as effective as magic.” —The Prophet of God,5 peace and blessings upon him

 We’ve all experienced words like this.
 Magically lifting us, waking us, shaking us, and calling us to something greater.

 “If speech gives you pleasure, then remain silent; and if silence pleases you, then talk.” —Bishr al-Hafi6

 It’s this kind of paradoxical statement that is an example of powerful speech.
 People who love speaking are the least qualified to do so, and it’s the wise who prefer silence and are most worthy of speech.

 And this applies just as much to the written word.

 “To achieve great things, two things are needed; a plan, and not quite enough time.” —Leonard Bernstein

 These last three quotes are the most self-explanatory, and shape my attitude towards writing.
-Specially the last one 😉.
+Especially the last one 😉.